-If you want to learn how to start a blog, blogging platforms like WordPress and Medium have enabled budding writers to document their views and opinions in front of a huge audience.
+If you want to learn how to start a blog, the right platform can help you share your views and opinions in front of a vast audience.

 - Flexibility: WordPress gives users full control to create any type of website, including a personal blog or website, a magazine, a professional portfolio, a business website, a photoblog, a government website, and a news website, among others.

 - Publishing Tools: Content management is super easy on WordPress sites.
-Users can easily save drafts, schedule posts, and check out post revisions.
-Its user-friendly interface allows WordPress users to make the content public or private, and make posts and pages secure with passwords.
+Users can easily save drafts, schedule posts, format their blog posts, and check out post revisions.
+Its user-friendly interface allows WordPress users to make the content public or private and secure posts and pages with passwords.

-- Media Management: WordPress offers capabilities to easily and quickly upload images, videos, PDFs, and GIFs through its simple drag and drop feature.
-Users can also easily upload alt text, captions, and insert pictures or galleries in posts.
+- Media Management: WordPress can easily and quickly upload images, videos, PDFs, and GIFs through its simple drag-and-drop feature.
+Users can also easily upload alt text and captions and insert pictures or galleries in posts.
 There are also several image editing tools to enhance images while uploading.

-- Plugins: WordPress’ plugin directory offers thousands of plugin extensions to add social networking, forums, complex galleries, calendars, fine-tune controls for search engine optimization, social media widgets, spam protection, and forms.
+- Plugins: WordPress’s plugin directory offers thousands of plugin extensions to add social networking, forums, complex galleries, calendars, fine-tune controls for search engine optimization, social media widgets, spam protection, and forms.

-- Create a beautiful and functional blog using thousands of free themes and over 54,000 free plugins.
+- Create a beautiful and functional blog using thousands of free themes and over 54,000 plugins.

-- The availability of open code helps developers in saving a lot of time and resources.
+- Open code availability helps developers save a lot of time and resources.

 - Make changes to the website from anywhere in the world through an internet-enabled computer.

-- Its RSS feed feature allows bloggers to get the most value out of backlinking.
+- Its RSS feed feature allows bloggers to get the most value from backlinking.

 - Its WooCommerce plugin makes it an efficient alternative for eCommerce websites.